tabulapdf/tabula/README.md

 OS X users that normally don't do Ruby development but are interested bootstrapping Tabula on their own computer: [`docs/osx-simple-bootstrap.md`](docs/osx-simple-bootstrap.md))</i>

 1. Install Ruby and JRuby.
 Tabula been tested with Ruby 1.9.3 and JRuby 1.7.3.
-   We *highly* recommend using [rbenv](https://github.com/sstephenson/rbenv/) to manage your Ruby versions, as rvm is a bit finicky.
+   We use and *highly* recommend [rbenv](https://github.com/sstephenson/rbenv/) to manage your Ruby versions.
+Users of other Ruby version managers will need to alter the installation commands to work with their preferred tool.
 (JRuby is required to interface with `pdfbox`, but native Ruby must also be used since `ruby-opencv` is a natively compiled extension.)

    If using rbenv: